Synthesis and Verification of Transformer Programs (Technical Report): Experiments

-(1) $\mathsf{Transformer~Program~Minimization.}$ Given a specification program $P_{\mathit{spec}}$, the goal is to synthesize a program $P$ such that $L(P)=L(P_{\mathit{spec}})$ while minimizing structural complexity.
+Building on this integration, our framework supports two verification-guided synthesis applications: 1) Transformer Program Minimization and 2) Constraint Learning. \begin{enumerate} \item Given a specification program $P_{\mathit{spec}}$, the goal is to synthesize a program $P$ such that $L(P)=L(P_{\mathit{spec}})$ while minimizing structural complexity.
 The procedure alternates between local search and equivalence checking; when equivalence fails, Kind2 provides a counterexample trace that is added to the trace set to guide further search.
-The process terminates once equivalence is established or a predefined limit is reached.
+The process terminates once equivalence is established or a predefined limit is reached. \item Given labeled examples $D = D^+ \cup D^-$ and a partial specification program $P_{\mathit{spec}}$, constraint learning aims to synthesize a program $P$ that fits all examples and satisfies $L(P) \subseteq L(P_{\mathit{spec}})$.
+Local search is guided by $D$ and each candidate is checked for inclusion; if the check fails, the resulting counterexample is added to $D$ as a negative example and synthesis continues. \end{enumerate}